 We have tried this diet previously and was happy with it.
 We like the fact that we can work the diet around our busy schedule instead of letting our diet rule our life.
 So, if you are thinking about trying the intermittent fasting diet, here is everything you need to know to get you started.

 Unlike most diets which focuses on What you eat.
 Intermittent fasting just doesn’t focus on What.
 Most importantly, intermittent fasting focuses on When you eat.
-Intermittent fasting is primarily planned, scheduled eating guideline.
-This guideline allows you to eat a normal healthy diet most of the time and then requires you to spend sometime consuming far less food.
-There are a few style of intermittent fasting out there which we will discuss further.
-But before that, lets look at the advantages and disadvantages of intermittent fasting
+Intermittent fasting is primarily planned scheduled eating guideline.
+This guideline allows you to eat a normal healthy diet most of the time and then requires you to spend some time consuming far less food.
+There are a few styles of intermittent fasting out there which we will discuss further.
+But before that, let’s look at the advantages and disadvantages of intermittent fasting

 Who Should Try Intermittent Fasting

-Intermittent fasting is perfect for those who live on a great deal of fast food, processed food and food with low nutrition count and empty calories.
-By following the intermittent fasting diet, you will be required to ditch unhealthy food in favour of fruits, vegetables and whole foods.
+Intermittent fasting is perfect for those who live on a great deal of fast food, processed food, and food with low nutrition count and empty calories.
+By following the intermittent fasting diet, you will be required to ditch unhealthy food in favor of fruits, vegetables, and whole foods.
 You will better able to appreciate and understand what makes a well-rounded diet.

-Intermittent Fasting is simple and straight forward with little variation.
-The diet is not only well rounded, it also does not contain absurd amount of restrictions you sometimes see in diets.
+Intermittent Fasting is simple and straightforward with little variation.
+The diet is not only well rounded, it also does not contain an absurd amount of restrictions you sometimes see in diets.

 Who Should Not Try Intermittent Fasting

-Calorie guidelines for for intermittent fasting for pregnant women are simply too low
+Calorie guidelines for intermittent fasting for pregnant women are simply too low

 If you are suffering from Type 2 diabetes and are taking blood sugar lowering medication, intermittent fasting could lead to health risks.
 Seek advice from your doctor.

-Intermittent fasting is not suitable with people with eating disorder or with risk of developing eating disorder, especially when they are already severely underweight or malnourished
+Intermittent fasting is not suitable for people with an eating disorder or with the risk of developing an eating disorder, especially when they are already severely underweight or malnourished

-Growing children should not be subjected to nutritional stress of any kind
+Growing children should not be subjected to a nutritional stress of any kind.

 Popular Intermittent Fasting Methods

-Most people who partake this method, finds it to be the best and most effortless and natural way to incorporate intermittent fasting.
+Most people who partake in this method, find it to be the best and most effortless and natural way to incorporate intermittent fasting.
 This is especially easy for people who are used to ‘skipping breakfast’ and only start eating in the afternoon.
 Hugh Jackman reportedly uses this intermittent fasting method to get in shape for his role in the movie Wolverine.

 5: 2 Method